 Along with ensuring that you visit a professional fitter to make sure you know your own bra size, you can measure yourself and use our fit wizard to help you work out whether you are wearing the correct bra and the correct size.
 An important factor to remember – and something that not all women know – is that cup sizes are relative to band sizes.
 Sounds simple, but that means that a 32B and a 36B are significantly different and not just because of an extra 2 inches.

-So how are the bra sizes calculated?
+So how to find your bra size? how are the bra sizes calculated? how trustworthy are the bra size charts and bra measurement guides?
 Like the difference in contemporary manufacturers, there are a number of different fitting methods available and we always recommend speaking to a professional fitter for their advice.
 Essentially, two or three measurements are taken: one below the bust around your chest, and one around the fullest part of your bust.
 The difference in these measurements then determines the size of your cup, and the measurement from under your bust determines your band size.
+This is how most online bra size calculators work.